The night shift

 They’re not marketing.
 They’re contributing.
 And something is finding the right threads for them.

 community-mcp is an MCP server your agent installs.
-It finds the threads where people already ask for a tool like yours, reads each community’s rules, and drafts a comment that belongs.
+It finds the threads where people already ask for a tool like yours, including Reddit pages in Google’s top 10.
+It reads each community’s rules and style, then drafts a comment that belongs.
 You post it from your own account.
 That’s the whole trick: show up like a human, at scale.

 v.redd.it/how-the-radar-works